hspedro/ckad-preparation/README.md

 deploy new pods, then the scheduler deploys a new Node to run that pod.

 Pods usually have a 1:1 relationship with containers.
-To scale up an application, one must create new pods, rather than new containers to an existing pod.
+To scale up an application, one must create new pods, rather than new containers for an existing pod.

-Load balancer between the containers is handled by a separate entity.
+The load balancer between the containers is handled by a separate entity.

 Official Doc: https://kubernetes.io/docs/concepts/workloads/pods/

 ## Multi-Container Pods

-Even though pods and container usually have a 1:1 relationship, it is not strictly enforced, thus we can have multiple containers running in a single pod.
+Even though pods and containers usually have a 1:1 relationship, it is not strictly enforced, thus we can have multiple containers running in a single pod.

-One scenario for this, would be helper containers that might be doing some kind of supportive task for a web application, i.e: processing a file uploaded by the user, etc. In that case, both containers are part of the same pod and share the same network space (`localhost`) - they can easily share the same storage space
+One scenario for this would be helper containers that might be doing some kind of supportive task for a web application, i.e: processing a file uploaded by the user, etc. In that case, both containers are part of the same pod and share the same network space (`localhost`) - they can easily share the same storage space